powerexploit/Permission/README.md

 Automated tool
 A permission tool is a fully automated with some special commands .
-The tool will help You to create and give executable permission to your file.
+The tool will help You to create and give executable permission to your file. enter number less than 2 and greater than 0 to give permission.
                 ____                     _         _
                |  _ \ ___ _ __ _ __ ___ (_)___ ___(_) ___  _ __
                | |_) / _ \ '__| '_ ` _ \| / __/ __| |/ _ \| '_ \